ZuinigeRijder/hyundai_kia_connect_monitor/README.md

     pytz==2022.2.1
     requests==2.28.1

-In hyundai_kia_connect_monitor summary.py also the following packages are used:
+In hyundai_kia_connect_monitor summary.py and dailystats.py also the following packages are used:

     gspread==5.6.2

-If everything works, it's a matter of regularly collecting the information, for example by running the "python monitor.py" command once an hour.
+If everything works, it's a matter of regularly collecting the information, for example by running the "python monitor.py" command once an hour or infinite.
 A server is of course best, I use a Raspberry Pi, but it can also regularly be done on a Windows 10 or Mac computer, provided the computer is on.

 *Note: each time you run monitor.py it makes a snapshot of the latest server cache values.
-How more often you run it, the better charges and trips can be detected by summary.py.*
+How more often you run it, the better charges and trips can be detected by summary.py.
+The easiest way is to run monitor.py infinite.*

 ---
 # configuration of gspread for "python summary.py sheetupdate" and "python dailystats.py sheetupdate"